pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

    Value to use as the wind speed in ``.wind_layer`` item to cause this layer to be ignored (i.e., "no data" vs. "zero wind").

    `Official SDK <https://developer.x-plane.com/sdk/XPLMWeather/#XPLM_NUM_UNDEFINED_LAYER>`__ :index:`XPLM_NUM_UNDEFINED_LAYER`

+.. py:data:: TempUndefinedLayer
+   :value: -274

+   Value to use for a temperature-related layer to mark it undefined when setting.
+Below absolute zero, so it cannot collide with a real temperature.

+   `Official SDK <https://developer.x-plane.com/sdk/XPLMWeather/#XPLM_TEMP_UNDEFINED_LAYER>`__ :index:`XPLM_TEMP_UNDEFINED_LAYER`

 .. py:data:: DefaultWxrRadiusNm
    :value: 30